Specific object formatting

 And, as with any other stencil, you can also apply a Drop Shadow or Blur.

-To format, label and change the content of a Charts Stencil:
+To format, label, add or change content, and customize the colours of any Charts Stencil:

 - Edit the Chart like a spreadsheet and the visualization will update as you adjust the cell values.